Caledonian and Dumbartonshire Junction Railway: The Glasgow, Dumbarton and Helensburgh Railway

 The attraction of connecting Glasgow to Dumbarton by railway, and of bringing Helensburgh into the railway system, was powerful, and the C&DJR line simply ran from the Forth and Clyde Canal basin at Bowling to Balloch.
 It fell to the promoters of the Glasgow, Dumbarton and Helensburgh Railway (GD&HR), to close the gaps; the authorising act of Parliament for the line, the Glasgow, Dumbarton and Helensburgh Railway Act 1855 (18 & 19 Vict. c. cxc), was granted on 15 August 1855.
 The capital of this line was £240,000, less than half of the intended C&DJR capital.
 The line ran from the Edinburgh and Glasgow line at Cowlairs, via Maryhill, Dalmuir and Kilpatrick to Bowling (substantially following the intended route of the C&DJR), and from Dalreoch to Cardross and Helensburgh.
 It opened on 31 May 1858.
 A revenue-sharing agreement was finalised between the C&DJR, the GD&HR and the E&GR.
 The line was worked by the Edinburgh and Glasgow Railway.

 The GD&HR paid the Caledonian and Dumbartonshire half the original cost of the River Leven bridge in Dumbarton.

-There was a management committee which may have controlled both railways (C&DJR and GD&HR) as a single entity (as opposed to merely apportioning income and costs); Awdry refers to the Dumbartonshire Railways, a "joint maintenance committee".
+There was a management committee which may have controlled both railways (C&DJR and GD&HR) as a single entity (as opposed to merely apportioning income and costs); (Awdry 1990) refers to the Dumbartonshire Railways, a "joint maintenance committee".

 The Edinburgh and Glasgow Railway takes over

 The Edinburgh and Glasgow Railway (E&GR) was working the two lines, and an obvious next step was to absorb them.
-The E&GR did so on 14 August 1862.
+The E&GR did so by the Edinburgh and Glasgow and Dumbartonshire Railways Amalgamation Act 1862 (25 & 26 Vict. c. cxxxv) on 14 August 1862.
 The E&GR was itself absorbed into the North British Railway system on 1 August 1865.

 The C&DJR had found its original destiny by joining with the GD&HR, and tourism developed as the public started to enjoy the landscape of Loch Lomond.
 Ordinary passenger and goods traffic too was healthy.
 The line was now simply a branch line feeding the trunk routes of the North British Railway.